ShahierNashaat/react-capstone/README.md

 :------------------------------------------:|:---------------------------------------:
 ![screenshot](./src/images/app_screenshot.png)  |  ![screenshot](./src/images/details.png)

-This is a website that displaying an updated data about COVID cases in every country and in every region in the country if it was available.
+This is a website that displaying an updated data about COVID cases in every country and showes the detailed information in each country.

 ## Built With